misho-dimitrov/shiftability-lab/content/publication/CBDV_striatal_FC/index.md

 ---
-abstract: Autism spectrum disorder (ASD) is a high cost neurodevelopmental condition; and there are currently no effective pharmacological treatments for its core symptoms.
-This has led some families and researchers to trial alternative remedies – including the non-intoxicating Cannabis sativa-derived compound cannabidivarin (CBDV).
-However, how CBDV affects the human brain is unknown.
-Previous (pre)clinical evidence suggests that CBDV may modulate brain excitatory-inhibitory systems, which are implicated in ASD.
-Hence, our main aim was to test, for the first time, if CBDV shifts glutamate and/or GABA metabolites – markers of the brain’s primary excitatory and inhibitory system
-  - in both the ‘typical’ and autistic brain.
-Our subsidiary aim was to determine whether, within ASD, brain responsivity to CBDV challenge is related to baseline biological phenotype.
-We tested this using a repeated-measures, double-blind, randomized-order, cross-over design.
-We used magnetic resonance spectroscopy (MRS) to compare glutamate (Glx = glutamate + glutamine) and GABA + (GABA + macromolecules) levels following placebo (baseline) and 600 mg CBDV in 34 healthy men with (n = 17) and without (n = 17) ASD.
-Data acquisition from regions previously reliably linked to ASD (dorsomedial prefrontal cortex, DMPFC; left basal ganglia, BG) commenced 2 h (peak plasma levels) after placebo/CBDV administration.
-Where CBDV significantly shifted metabolite levels, we examined the relationship of this change with baseline metabolite levels.
-Test sessions were at least 13 days apart to ensure CBDV wash-out.
-CBDV significantly increased Glx in the BG of both groups.
-However, this impact was not uniform across individuals.
-In the ASD group, and not in the typically developing controls, the ‘shift’ in Glx correlated negatively with baseline Glx concentration.
-In contrast, CBDV had no significant impact on Glx in the DMPFC, or on GABA+ in either voxel in either group.
-Our findings suggest that, as measured by MRS, CBDV modulates the glutamate-GABA system in the BG but not in frontal regions.
-Moreover, there is individual variation in response depending on baseline biochemistry.
-Future studies should examine the effect of CBDV on behaviour and if the response to an acute dose of CBDV could predict a potential clinical treatment response in ASD.
+abstract: >-
+  Background

+  Autism spectrum disorder (ASD) has a high cost to affected individuals and society, but treatments for core symptoms are lacking.
+To expand intervention options, it is crucial to gain a better understanding of potential treatment targets, and their engagement, in the brain.
+For instance, the striatum (caudate, putamen, and nucleus accumbens) plays a central role during development and its (atypical) functional connectivity (FC) may contribute to multiple ASD symptoms.
+We have previously shown, in the adult autistic and neurotypical brain, the non-intoxicating cannabinoid cannabidivarin (CBDV) alters the balance of striatal ‘excitatory–inhibitory’ metabolites, which help regulate FC, but the effects of CBDV on (atypical) striatal FC are unknown.

+  Methods

+  To examine this in a small pilot study, we acquired resting state functional magnetic resonance imaging data from 28 men (15 neurotypicals, 13 ASD) on two occasions in a repeated-measures, double-blind, placebo-controlled study.
+We then used a seed-based approach to (1) compare striatal FC between groups and (2) examine the effect of pharmacological probing (600 mg CBDV/matched placebo) on atypical striatal FC in ASD.
+Visits were separated by at least 13 days to allow for drug washout.

+  Results

+  Compared to the neurotypicals, ASD individuals had lower FC between the ventral striatum and frontal and pericentral regions (which have been associated with emotion, motor, and vision processing).
+Further, they had higher intra-striatal FC and higher putamenal FC with temporal regions involved in speech and language.
+In ASD, CBDV reduced hyperconnectivity to the neurotypical level.

+  Limitations

+  Our findings should be considered in light of several methodological aspects, in particular our participant group (restricted to male adults), which limits the generalizability of our findings to the wider and heterogeneous ASD population.

+  Conclusion

+  In conclusion, here we show atypical striatal FC with regions commonly associated with ASD symptoms.
+We further provide preliminary proof of concept that, in the adult autistic brain, acute CBDV administration can modulate atypical striatal circuitry towards neurotypical function.
+Future studies are required to determine whether modulation of striatal FC is associated with a change in ASD symptoms.

+  Trial registration

+  clinicaltrials.gov, Identifier: NCT03537950.
+Registered May 25th, 2018—Retrospectively registered, https://clinicaltrials.gov/ct2/show/NCT03537950?term=NCT03537950&draw=2&rank=1.
 slides: null
 url_pdf: null
 publication_types:
   - "2"
 authors:
-  - Charlotte M Pretzsch
+  - Charlotte M. Pretzsch
+  - Dorothea L. Floris
   - Bogdan Voinescu
-  - David Lythgoe
-  - Jamie Horder
+  - Malka Elsahib
-  - Maria Andreina Mendez
+  - Maria A. Mendez
   - Robert Wichers
   - Laura Ajram
   - Glynis Ivin
   - Martin Heasman
-  - Richard A. E. Edden
+  - Elise Pretzsch
   - Steven Williams
   - Declan G. M. Murphy
   - Eileen Daly